kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.12.0/components/desktop/tooltip.md

 buttonEl.innerText ='Add';

 const tooltip = new Kuc.Tooltip({
-  title: "Do not add if it exists.",
+  title: 'Do not add if it exists.',
   container: buttonEl,
   placement: 'bottom',
   describeChild: false,